aielcbmDev/WeatherTechTask/README.md

    state = reducer(intent, state)
 5. Error Handling → MVI usually models errors explicitly in

+### composeAPP

+The composeApp module acts as the primary application shell and the integration point for all feature modules.
+While individual features like weatherApp contain their own UI and presentation logic, this module is responsible for higher-level application concerns:

+- Navigation: It defines the navigation graph, managing how the user moves between different screens and features within the application.
+- Feature Integration: It serves as the place where multiple, otherwise independent, feature modules are brought together to form a cohesive application.
+- Shared Application Logic: It can contain app-wide logic or UI components (like a main toolbar or bottom navigation bar) that are common across all features.

+In essence, it is the module that transforms a collection of features into a complete, navigable application.

+### di-qualifiers

+The di-qualifiers module serves a very specific but important purpose: it contains the dependency injection qualifiers used throughout the project.

+In a Koin-based dependency injection setup, qualifiers are used to distinguish between different implementations of the same interface.
+For example, if you had multiple String providers (like an API key and a base URL), you would use qualifiers to tell Koin which one to inject.

+By placing these qualifiers in their own dedicated module, they can be easily shared and accessed by any other module in the project that needs them, without creating unwanted dependencies or circular references.
+This keeps the DI setup clean, organized, and scalable.

 ## Libraries

 ### Ktor VS OkHttp